 John has the experience and knowledge to show you how to utilize whatever property you have access to, to its fullest potential and will welcome all questions as he feels there is no hunting situation he hasn’t dealt with during the 53 seasons he’s been bow and gun hunting in the most heavily pressured state in the country.

 Act now and contact John to discuss your personal hunting situation.

-Scouting properties costs will be done on a case by case bases with the base cost being $800 per day.
+Scouting properties costs will be done on a case by case basis with the base cost being $1,000 per day.
 Issues influencing additional costs will be travel days, flights or driving distance, overnight stays and the amount of hunters that attend.
 You’ll need to call John for details on scouting properties.

-Weekend Workshops will be held near Edmore Michigan and the only remaining dates for 2017 are: September 23-24.
+Weekend Workshops will be held near Edmore Michigan and the projected 2018 dates will be; March 10/11, April 14/15, April 28/29, and May 12/13.
 Click on the Workshop link at the top of the home page to access the workshop attendee information sheet which has all the pertinent travel and hotel information.

 - Each 2 day in-field/classroom Workshop event will cost $600

 If attending a workshop please put the weekend dates you will be attending in the memo portion of the check or on a separate note and make check payable to and send to:

 Weidman, Mi.
 48893

 Call John in evenings or on weekends at 989-644-6067 or e-mail John at email@example.com to schedule an available event date or to ask him workshop or scouting related questions.